Shabaka Stone: Composition

-In 1901, James Henry Breasted identified the stone as a rectangular slab of black granite.
+In 1901, Breasted identified the stone as a rectangular slab of black granite.
 While other scholars postulated that the monument was a slab or basalt or a conglomerate stone, a recent analysis by a scientist of the British Museum revealed the stone to be green breccia originating from Wadi Hammamat.

 Content

 The text includes two main divisions with a short introduction and an ending summary.
 The first division relates the unification of Upper and Lower Egypt.
 Ptah works through Horus to accomplish this unification.
 The other is a creation myth, the "Memphite Theology" or "Memphite Drama", that establishes Ptah as the creator of all things, including gods.

 The text stresses that it is in Memphis that the unification of Egypt took place.
 The inscription also states that this town was the burial-place of Osiris, after he drifted ashore.

 Introduction and titulary of the King

 The first line of the stone presents the fivefold royal titulary of the king: "The living Horus: Who prospers the Two Lands; the Two Ladies: Who prospers the Two Lands; the King of Upper and Lower Egypt: Neferkare; the Son of Re: [Shabaka], beloved of Ptah-South-of-His-Wall, who lives like Re forever."
 The first three names emphasize the king's manifestation as a living god (especially of the falcon-headed Horus, patron god to the Egyptian kings), while the latter two names (the king's throne name and birth name) refer to Egypt's division and unification.

 The second line, a dedicatory introduction, states that the stone is a copy of the surviving contents of a worm-eaten papyrus Shabaka found as he was inspecting the Great Temple of Ptah.